amoore449/portfolio/_otherportfolio/biglist.md

 118. What do you mean when you say “ i love you” to someone?
 How often do you say it?
 119. What is your ideal night?
 120. What does sex mean to you?
-121. If you were to give someone a kakapoo what would that mean?
+121. If you were to give someone a "kakapoo" what would that mean?
 122. Have you been in love?
 Do you think you could experience that same type of love again?
 123. Do you think there is a core part of you that has been constant through life?
 124. Do people change?